rasbt/python-machine-learning-book/faq/decisiontree-error-vs-entropy.md

-# Why don't we use the classification error as a metric to grow a decision tree?
+# Why are we growing decision trees via entropy instead of the classification error?

 Before we get to the main question -- the real interesting part -- let's take a look at some of the (classification) decision tree basics to make sure that we are on the same page.